bezurn004/Obsi-Forge-Apedia/GameplayRules/Core/Fundamentals/GP_Allies_Conflict.md

 	- If you both have the same level of success, use your action score (your action die + stat + any adds) as a tie-breaker.
 	- If you are still tied, envision how your actions lead to a complete stalemate.
 - Whoever gains control of the outcome decides which of the two moves should be resolved and works with the other player to depict that result in the fiction.
 The result of the other move is ignored.
 - If neither of you scored a hit, resolve the miss for both moves.
-Each of you must [[Pay the Price]].
+Each of you must [[MV_Pay the Price|Pay the Price]].
 Use this procedure sparingly for unusual circumstances, taking care to not take control of another player’s character.
 Work together to interpret the framing and outcome of the scene, with each of you describing your character’s intent and reaction.

 > [!quote] Narrative example
 > Archer and Luna, stranded on the surface of a fungus-encrusted world, travel to a planetside industrial facility.
 They are in desperate need of help, but this remote outpost bears the markings of Clan Thorn, a powerful faction that is hunting for them both.
 Archer wants to give the facility a wide berth, but Luna is insistent on taking a closer look.